lecheuklun/f1ml/README.md

 A neural network that uses supervised learning on past races to predict a driver's finishing position!

+The net achieved 81% accuracy (to +/- 2 positions), compared to 57% with polynomial regression.

 https://www.hutch.io/our-games/f1-clash/

 ## Neural network